 They had all become too set in their ways to think of any change and in the process ignoring or forgetting the obvious too.

 When Sumit spoke about this to a friend, Akshay, who was incidentally a computer scientist, he provided a perfect and simple explanation.
-He smiled as if one of his experiments had just proved right and said, “Sumit, the explanation here has to do with a tension that exists between two kinds of thinking: what we computer scientists refer to as ‘exploration’ and ‘exploitation’.
+He smiled as if one of his experiments had just proved right and said, “Sumit, the explanation here has to do with a strain that exists between two kinds of thinking: what we computer scientists refer to as ‘exploration’ and ‘exploitation’.

 He paused for a while and added, “Let me give you an example, you, your team and even your father, faced a new problem in the form of getting an idea for product launch and all of you thought of textbook ideas.
 That’s where most of us, adults, have our limitations, we try to find a solution or idea by exploiting the knowledge we have acquired about the world in our lifetime.
 Take someone like Simar, on the other, who is still young, people like her, and even adolescents, you know minds that are still taking shape or in our language are still ‘students’, what they do is ‘exploration’.

 Seeing the still confused look on Sumit’s face, Akshay went on saying, “It is not that you would not have ever thought of the idea yourself.
-But we adults think of such solutions not as a prime concern and crazy possibilities that will never work at times.
+But we adults think of such solutions not as a prime concern and possibility that will never work at times.
 Something my colleagues and I have noticed the younger people do more willingly.”

 Sumit was considerably shaken realizing that his mind, with age, might not be able to think as creatively as it was capable of.